-Screening and Assessment Criteria: How are program participants screened and/or assessed?
 Assessment 1: Adult-Adolescent Parenting Inventory (AAPI) AAPI Criteria 1 Parents will complete the Adult-Adolescent Parenting Inventory (AAPI) to assess the child rearing attitudes of the parents, with a pretest at intake during the first home visit.
 AAPI assessment will be utilized with all families.
-The service provider must enter Pre AAPI scores for each adult in each family from the Adult-Adolescent Parenting Inventory (AAPI) into your agency's private NPP Assessing Parenting.com account within 5 days of assessment completion.
+The service provider must enter Pre AAPI scores for each adult in each family from the Adult-Adolescent Parenting Inventory (AAPI) into your agency's private NPP Assessing Parenting.com account.
 Parents and facilitators meet to review the results of the assessments.
 AAPI Criteria 2 Parents will complete the post-test between group sessions 14 and 15 or prior to exiting the program.
 AAPI assessment will be utilized with all families.
-The service provider must enter Post AAPI scores for each adult in each family from the Adult-Adolescent Parenting Inventory (AAPI) into your agency's private NPP Assessing Parenting.com account within 5 days of assessment completion.
+The service provider must enter Post AAPI scores for each adult in each family from the Adult-Adolescent Parenting Inventory (AAPI) into your agency's private NPP Assessing Parenting.com account.
 Parents and facilitator meet to review the results of the assessments.
-Assessment 2: Nurturing Skills Comp etency Scale (NSCS) NSCS Criteria 1 Parents will complete the Nurturing Skills Competency Scale (NSCS) to assess their knowledge of parenting skills, and to collect demographic information.
+Assessment 2: Nurturing Skills Competency Scale (NSCS) NSCS Criteria Parents will complete the Nurturing Skills Competency Scale (NSCS) to assess their knowledge of parenting skills, and to collect demographic information.
 This assessment will be completed as a pretest at intake before starting program services, and a posttest annually or prior to exiting the program.
-The Long Version of the NSCS assessment will be utilized with all families.
-NSCS Criteria 2 The service provider must enter the completed NSCS into your agencies private NPP Assessing Parenting.com account with 5 days of assessment completion.
-Parents and service provider meet to review the result of the assessment.
+The Long Version of the NSCS assessment will be utilized

 Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals 1 Program staff shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
-Referral Criteria 1: Referrals 2 erral Criteria 1: Referrals 2 Facilitators will use the results of the NSCS to refer/connect families to additional interventions as necessary and beneficial-either simultaneously or as part of a planned, multi- year service continuum.
+Referral Criteria 1: Referrals 1 5 with a pediatric medical home and other community services as appropriate.
+Referral Criteria 1: Referrals 2 additional interventions as necessary and beneficial-either simultaneously or as part of a planned, multi- year service continuum.
+Referral Criteria 2: Connections The goal is 100% of participants served should have at least one successful connection per program year.
+80% is the minimum requirement for compliance.